-The fall weather has settled in and our summer shoes are tucked away and dreaming of warmer days.
-This season brings back warmer clothes into our wardrobe and we’re digging through the sock drawer to find warmer, thicker socks for the cool days ahead.
+Fall is here and our summer shoes are now tucked away and dreaming of warmer days.
+This season brings back warmer clothes into our wardrobe and we will soon be digging through the sock drawer to find warmer, thicker socks for the cool days ahead.

 There are many different types of socks on the market today, and you’ll find them in just about every clothing store that you enter.
 You may think socks are a simple staple that you put on every morning, but we’re here to differentiate between the different types of socks and ones that may work better for you.
 A good pair of socks will keep your feet warm and dry in the winter, and cool and moisture-free in the summer.

 Choose the Best Sock Material for Your Needs

 One of the factors in the vast variety of socks on the market is the material and fibres that socks are made from.
 Whereas socks have been classically made from cotton and wool, there are dozens of other natural, synthetic and blended materials on today’s sock market.